Treatment for chronic myeloid leukaemia (CML)

 Interferon alpha

 If other treatments have not worked, some people may be given interferon alpha in the chronic phase of CML.
-Interferon alpha is a protein that the body normally makes during viral infections, such as flu.
-Scientists can make this protein in the laboratory, so it can be used as a treatment.
+Interferon alpha is a protein that the immune system normally makes to help fight infection.
+Scientists can make this protein in the laboratory and use it as a treatment.
+In people with CML, it may help stop the bone marrow from producing too many white blood cells.

 You have interferon alpha as an injection under the skin using a very fine needle.
 You or a family member or friend can be taught how to give these injections, so you can have them at home.